Kleyt0n/graph-to-viz/README.md

 <img src="graph2viz.png" width="300">
 </h1>

-**graph2viz** is an open-source platform designed to facilitate the visualization of graphs (networks), explore exploratory information, and interpret outputs from graph neural networks.
+**graph2viz** is an open-source platform designed to facilitate the visualization of graphs (networks), extract valuable information, and interpret outputs from graph neural networks.

 ## Features